keithrbennett/rock_books/manual.md

 #### General Journal

-The general journal is a special form of journal that does not have a primary account.

-In this journal, debits and credits need to be specified literally as account code/amount pairs, where positive numbers will result in debits, and negative numbers will result in credits, e.g.:
+Since the general journal is a special form of journal that does not have a primary account, debits and credits need to be specified literally as account code/amount pairs, where positive numbers will result in debits, and negative numbers will result in credits, e.g.:

 ```